-However, Graven Lore is better than both Ugin’s Insight and Precognitive Perception in general.
+However, Graven Lore is better than both Ugin’s Insight and Precognitive Perception.
 Being an instant means it’s already better than Ugin’s Insight most of the time.
 Also, since Precognition Perception only lets you scry during your own main phase, it may as well be a sorcery much of the time.
 The question becomes, how many of your mana sources tap for Snow mana?
-You can get a maximum of five Scrys, which puts it on par with one of the better outcomes for Ugin’s Insight.
+You can get a maximum of five Scry triggers with Graven Lore, which puts it on par with one of the better outcomes for Ugin’s Insight.
 But, you really only need to Scry 3 on average to make this card worth playing.
 Best of all, you can play it on your opponent’s turn for maximum value.
-Even scrying just two probably makes this worth casting.
+Even Scry 2 probably makes this worth casting.

-While Graven Lore is underwhelming when you compare it to Into the Story, which often draws four cards for four mana, it’s still a good card.
+While Graven Lore is underwhelming when you compare it to another popular draw spell like Into the Story, which often draws four cards for four mana, it’s still a good card.
 Also, the Scry component means you’ll increase the quality of your draws, which Into the Story can’t do on its own.
-Do we see a copy of Graven Lore pop up in Dimir Rogues?
-It’s certainly possible, although Into the Story is still better in a deck that can get seven cards into an opponent’s graveyard quickly.
-However, against decks that are happy to empty out their graveyard, such as decks playing Kroxa, Titan of Death’s Hunger, Graven Lore is going to be more efficient.
+Naturally, we wouldn’t see a copy of Graven Lore pop up in Dimir Rogues, the most popular deck for Into the Story.
+That’s because Into the Story is much better in a deck that can get seven cards into an opponent’s graveyard quickly.
+However, against decks that are happy to empty out their graveyard, such as decks playing Kroxa, Titan of Death’s Hunger, Graven Lore is much more efficient.

 How would you play Graven Lore?